Home > Behavioral Health BAS Application

 • SOC 2018 - Sociology of Diversity (3 credits)

 In addition, the Behavioral Health Administration requires completion of the 2000 level CSL courses before taking CSL classes in the BAS program.
-The following courses should be completed in sequence:
+The following courses should be completed in sequence.
+If you already have your Certified Addiction Technician (CAT), you may submit a Prior Learning Assessment form to receive credit for those courses:

 • CSL 2046 - Ethical Practice in Addiction Treatment (1 credit)